-A traditional house of the oshi (low ranking priests) who supported the faith in Mt.
-Fuji
+A traditional house of the Oshi spiritual guides of the Mt.
+Fuji faith

 Inside the house is a shrine dedicated to Mt.
-Fuji deity and a spacious salon which enables us to figure the life in Oshi's house.
-There are also precious archives displayed for visitors to learn the association of Mt.
+Fuji deity.
+There are also precious archives displayed for visitors to learn about Mt.
 Fuji worship and Oshi.

 - History and Culture